rotsee/protokollen/README.md

 Extracting data from documents
 ------------------------------
-The extraction script `extractor.py` will go through files in an Amazon S3 bucket, and try to extract plain text and metadata from them, page by page.
+The extraction script `extractor.py` will go through files in a storage, and try to extract plain text and metadata from them, page by page.
 It understands pdf, docx and doc files, and can also do OCR on scanned pdf-files.

 Run `python extractor.py --help` for more info, or `pydoc ./extractor.py` (or `pdoc ./extractor.py`) for API help.

-TBD:

- * Separate document headers
- * Some very,very basic text analysis, using those headers
- * Store metadata and file pointers in a database
- * Handle each page separately, as files can often contain multiple documents, and documents be spread across multiple files.

 Analyzing data
 --------------